jneate/spring-modulith-test1/README.md

             └── application.yaml                 # Test configuration
 ```

+### Adding New Modules

+📖 **See [MODULE_GUIDE.md](MODULE_GUIDE.md) for a complete guide on adding new modules with examples**

+The guide includes:
+- Step-by-step module creation with concrete Notification Module example
+- Spring Modulith event patterns and best practices
+- Testing strategies for new modules (unit + integration tests)
+- Common pitfalls and troubleshooting tips
+- Complete code examples from package structure to implementation

 ### Spring Boot 4.0.0 Notes

 This project uses Spring Boot 4.0.0 which has updated package structures: